 Pahaquarry Copper Mine – The Coppermine Trail passes by the foundation of the Pahaquarry Cooper Mine processing mill and mineshafts.
 The abandoned copper mine is located on the west side of Kittatinny Mountain in Warren County, New Jersey.
 After the mine was closed, this area became a Boy Scout Camp.
 It was just one of numerous scout and church camps that once existed within the park boundaries.

 Delaware View House – In the early 20th century, many old area farmsteads were used as country homes.
 This Greek Revival farmhouse was built in about 1837.
-In 1892 a multi-story addition was built around the house and it became known as the Flatbrook Hotel.
-Samuel Garris purchased this property in 1904, enlarged the house, and operated it as a hunting lodge when it became known as the Delaware View House.
+In 1892 a multi-story addition was built around the house and became known as the Flatbrook Hotel.
+Samuel Garris purchased this property in 1904, enlarged it, and operated it as a hunting lodge when it became known as the Delaware View House.
 Later he leased it to a family that operated it as a boarding house and later as the Flatbrookville Hotel.
 In 1926, the building became known as Salamovka, a resort for Russian émigrés.
-Today the building serves as a general store for park visitor.
+Today the building serves as a general store for park visitors.

 Peters Valley (Bevans Village) – Peter Van Ness settled in this area during the late 18th century, and today the hamlet bears his name.
 In the later 20th century, the village became Peters Valley School of Craft.
 Self-guided tours of the village are available on summer weekends.
 Stop in the Craft Store and Gallery for more information.

 Bevans-Hellwig Kitchen – In the late 19th century, this little stone building was the rear kitchen attached to a large farmhouse.
-Local tradition holds that the original structure was used as a French and Indian War fortification, known as Fort Cramer.
+Local tradition holds that the original structure was used as a French and Indian War fortification, Fort Cramer.

 Namanock – While nothing remains today, this was the site of Fort Namanock during the French and Indian War (1754-1763).
-Forts in this time and era were little more than a sturdy stone house with a wooden defensive fence surrounding it.
+Forts in this time and era were little more than a sturdy stone house with a wooden defensive fences surrounding it.